Expert Mid-Century Modern MCM Woven Furniture Repair, Caning Canada

-Danish paper cord is a twisted paper cord which has been used to weave seats since the 1920s.
+Danish paper cord is a twisted paper cord that has been used to weave seats since the 1920s.
 Danish modern furniture gained popularity after World War II in Denmark and other European countries.

 Mid-century and modern Danish cord chairs are woven with the standard basket weave pattern or the traditional rushing pattern.
 Chair frames are designed to accept a specific style of weaving and are therefore not interchangeable.